 - To study the nature of environmental perturbations, I developed a new method to disentangle different types of environmental perturbations acting on ecological communities (J. Ecol., 2020).

 - To study competitive exclusion, I developed a new metric to differentiate contingent and deterministic exclusions (Ecol.
-Lett., in revision).
+Lett., 2021a).

 - To study priority effects, I developed a new shuffling method to detect the underlying mechanisms (Ecol.
 Lett., 2018).

 The theoretical framework and associated computational methods have opened a new door to understand the context-dependency of local ecological dynamics caused by environmental changes.
 The figure outlines the breadth of empirical evidence emerging from the framework.

 - Focusing on the environmental gradient, I found that ecological systems located in more variable environments have more nested structures (J. Anim.
 Ecol., 2017; J. Anim.
 Ecol., 2019).